SchematicHQ/schematic-go/README.md

 | `Schematic.RulesEngine.CheckFlag` | local flag evaluation, DataStream paths |
 | `Schematic.Lease.Acquire` / `.Extend` / `.Release` | credit lease calls |

 Spans that cross the network are `SpanKindClient`; the SDK's own wrappers around them are `SpanKindInternal`.
-That is what lets you tell a check that spent 47ms on the wire from one that spent it evaluating locally.
+That is what lets you tell a slow check caused by the API from one caused by local evaluation.

 ### Attributes